70Gage70/SimplePolyIntersect.jl/README.md

 # SimplePolyIntersect.jl

 This is an very small module which provides one function `polyintersect(poly1, poly2; open_out)`.
-This amounts to a simple interface to the `intersection` function of [LibGEOS.jl](https://github.com/JuliaGeo/LibGEOS.jl).
+This amounts to an  interface to the `intersection` function of [LibGEOS.jl](https://github.com/JuliaGeo/LibGEOS.jl).

 ## Usage